 The early termination clause allows you to legally bind the tenant to the terms of breaking a lease.
 You’ll clearly outline the consequences of breaking the lease before the expiry of the term.

 Within this clause, you can introduce a buy-out clause that allows the tenant or you to break the lease.
-In this case, the individual breaking the lease pays a penalty fee, which is equivalent to no more than two month’s rent – as required by the law.
+In this case, the individual breaking the lease pays a penalty fee, which is equivalent to no more than three month’s rent – as required by the law.
 If you go with this option, sometimes it ends up being a costly choice if you can’t find a new tenant quickly.

 Typically, you have three options as a landlord when a tenant breaks the lease: